-Few people in history have been as thoroughly vilified as the Dowager Empress Cixi (sometimes spelled Tzu Hsi), the last empress of China's Qing Dynasty.
+Few people in history have been as thoroughly vilified as the Empress Dowager Cixi (sometimes spelled Tzu Hsi), one of the last empresses of China's Qing Dynasty.
 Depicted in writings by English contemporaries in the foreign service as cunning, treacherous and sex-crazed, Cixi was painted as a caricature of a woman, and a symbol of Europeans' beliefs about "the Orient" in general.

 Still, Cixi received some of the worst press in history.
 After a century of defamation, her life and reputation finally are being re-examined.

 Cixi's Early Life:

 The Empress Dowager's early life is shrouded in mystery.
 We do know that she was born November 29, 1835, to a noble Manchu family in China, but even her birth-name is not recorded.
 Her father's name was Kuei Hsiang of the Yehenara clan; her mother's name is not known.